 A blogger’s content speaks for itself, so when sourcing editorial influencers, make sure you read up and do your homework.
 An influencer database will come in handy here, since you’ll be able to research the topics they cover, as well as drill down into keyword searches, and get information about their social profiles (and what type of audience engagement they inspire).

 Channels like Twitter, Pinterest, and Facebook play a role in influencer marketing but often function as secondary avenues for distribution.
 Links to blog posts are shared, tutorials are pinned, and discussions are retweeted.
 However, creative activations that are linked to specific platform functionality (like a Facebook Live event or well-placed Tweet thread) can go a long way, if your influencer strategy is able to accommodate them.

 In fact, “nearly 40% of Twitter users say they’ve made a purchase as a direct result of a Tweet from an influencer” (Influencer Marketing Hub) so it’s important not to discount these channels.

 No matter what channels you decide to source for influencer content, you should browse social media channels the same way your audience will.
 In this way, you’ll understand where discovery, consideration, and decision all happen for your brand.

-- Know the ROI.
 You will most likely be relying on an influencer’s owned channels to host content and the resulting engagement.
-Make sure you have data access or a reporting cadence established so you can attribute every new follower, hashtag, site visit, or purchase to your influencer marketing campaign.
+Make sure you have data access or a reporting cadence established so you can attribute every new follower, hashtag click, site visit, or purchase to your influencer marketing campaign.

-Hopefully, now you should be able to identify the platform where your audience engages, research the influencers making the most impact, and understand how influencer marketing can be a win for your brand.
+Now you should be feel ready to set up a winning influencer marketing strategy by identifying the platform where your audience engages, researching the influencers making the most impact, and partnering with influencers that match your campaign goals!

-Fill out the form to get a demo of our social influencer hub.
+Fill out the form below to get a demo of our social influencer hub.